Pike & Rose

-Pike & Rose is a mixed-use development in the form of an ersatz downtown in North Bethesda, Maryland, a block away from North Bethesda station of the Washington metro.
+Pike & Rose is a mixed-use development in the form of an ersatz downtown in North Bethesda, Maryland, a block away from North Bethesda station of the Washington Metro.
 Its first phase opened in 2014.
 Pike & Rose now comprises 379000 sqft of retail, 864 residential units, a 177-room hotel, and just under 300000 sqft of class-A office space.
 Retail anchors include REI, West Elm, and Uniqlo.
-Amp by Strathmore, a 200-seat music venue, is adjacent to an iPic movie theater.
-There is a Porsche auto dealership.
+Amp by Strathmore, a 200-seat music venue, was adjacent to an iPic movie theater and closed at the end of June 2024.
+There is also a Porsche auto dealership.

 Montgomery County, Maryland has allocated $150 million for the area's development and envisions an eventual 20,000 residential population.
 The developer is Federal Realty Investment Trust, known for other mixed-use developments at nearby Bethesda Row as well as Santana Row in San Jose, California and Assembly Row in Somerville, Massachusetts.